Unboxed-Software/solana-course/content/token22-metadata.md

   const offChainMetadata = await fetch(metadata.uri).then((res) => res.json());
   console.log('Mint off-chain metadata =====>', offChainMetadata);
 ```

-What are we doing here?
+#### Imports explanation:

+**From `@solana/spl-token`:**

+* **`AuthorityType`:** Enum defining different authority roles for token accounts (e.g., minting, freezing).
+* **`createAssociatedTokenAccountInstruction`:** Creates an associated token account for a specific mint, automatically derived from a user's public key.
+* **`createMintToCheckedInstruction`:** Mints new tokens from a mint and deposits them into a specified account.
+* **`createSetAuthorityInstruction`:** Sets a specific authority (e.g., minting) on a token account for a new authority public key.
+* **`getAccount`:** Retrieves information about a specific token account on the blockchain.
+* **`getAssociatedTokenAddress`:** Calculates the address of an associated token account based on a mint and a public key.
+* **`getMetadataPointerState`:** Fetches the state of a metadata pointer account, linking an SPL Token account with its off-chain data.
+* **`getMint`:** Retrieves information about a specific mint on the blockchain.
+* **`TOKEN_2022_PROGRAM_ID`:** The program ID of the SPL Token program, necessary for interacting with SPL tokens.

+**From `@metaplex-foundation/mpl-token-metadata`:**

+* **`fetchMetadata`:** Downloads and parses NFT metadata associated with a specific mint address.

+**From `@metaplex-foundation/umi-bundle-defaults`:**

+* **`createUmi`:** Initializes a Umi instance for interacting with the Metaplex platform and its services.

+**From `./helpers`**

+* **`CreateNFTInputs`:** an interface containing data required for creating NFTs.

+#### Function logic explanation:

+- we are creating a new UMI instance, and we are passing the devnet endpoint to it, so it can interact with the metaplex platform
+- we are generating a new keypair for the mint, and we are setting the decimals to 0, because NFTs should have 0 decimals
+- we are calling the `getCreateMintWithMetadataPointerInstructions` and passing it the required params, and we are getting the instructions that will create the mint with a pointer to the metadata account
+- we are calling the `getCreateMetadataAccountOnMetaplexInstructions` and passing it the required params, and we are getting the instructions that will create the metadata account
+- we are getting the associated token address, which we get from the mint address and the owner address (wallet address), and we are creating the associated token account, notice that in Solana system, in order to hold any tokens you can't directly hold them in the wallet, you will have to create an associated token account that will only hold your balance of a specific token.
+- we are creating the mint to checked instruction, which will mint the NFT into the associated token account, and we are setting the supply to 1, because NFTs should have a supply of one
+- we are creating the set authority instruction, which will remove the mint authority, because for the token to be considered as NFT in the solana network, it has to have a supply of 1 and no one should be able to mint anymore tokens so the mint authority should be `None`
+- we are building the transaction and sending it to the network, notice that the order of the instructions here is important, and we have to execute them in this specific order
+- we are logging the transaction signature, so we can visit the explorer and see the transaction details
+- we are fetching the account and the mint and looking at the details, and we are also fetching the metadata using the metaplex SDK, and we are fetching the off-chain metadata, and we are printing all of that to the console
   - we are fetching the associated token account details which should tell us that we do own one NFT
   - we are fetching the mint details, but by logging that we will not see the metadata-pointer, in order see the metadata-pointer details we should do some extra work, and we are doing that by calling `getMetadataPointerState` and passing it the mint details, this will give us two things, the metadata-pointer, and the metadata-pointer authority.
   - now to get the metadata since we have the address of the account that holds them we can just get the account details and we shall have the metadata, but because we are using Metaplex, the metadata will be stored in a specific format, so to make it easier we will just use the metaplex SDK to fetch the metadata, and we are doing that by calling `fetchMetadata` and passing it the umi instance and the metadata address, and we will get the metadata
   - and finally we are fetching the off-chain metadata, and we are doing that by calling `fetch` and passing it the metadata uri, and we will get the off-chain metadata json object

 and that is it, we are done with the code for this file, as a recap let's see how the full file should look like after assembling all the code snippets together